Guide series, Part 4 of 5

 An analogy that is easier to feel

 Imagine you save 5% of your monthly salary.
 A friend saves 6%.
 After one month the difference is barely noticeable.
-Assume both pots earn the same modest 5% annual growth, on a £2,000 monthly salary (so £100 vs £120 going in each month).
+Assume both pots earn the same modest 5% annual growth, on a £2,000 monthly salary (so £100 vs £120 going in each month)a.
 After:

 | Years saved | You at 5% (£100/mo) | Friend at 6% (£120/mo) | Gap (compounded at 5% AER) |